rgl/terraform-aws-ecr-example/README.md

 **NB** This saves the credentials in the `~/.docker/config.json` local file.

-Copy an example image into the created container image repository:
+Copy an example image into the created example container image repository:

 ```bash
 # see https://hub.docker.com/repository/docker/ruilopes/example-docker-buildx-go